labordynamicsinstitute/replicability-training-ciqss/replication-challenge.md

 The final deliverable should satisfy certain criteria in order to be eligible for the final payment of the Challenge:

 - at a minimum, the replication should be push-button reproducible.
 It should have a single controller file (`main.do`, `principal.py`, etc.) driving the analysis.
   - an exception is when data needs to be downloaded.
 This should be clear to the replicator.
-For internal assessment, the data should be provided to the Marie and Lars (Dropbox, Drive, capsules)
+For internal assessment, the data should be provided to  Marie and Lars (Dropbox, Drive, capsules)
 - the replication package should have a README, separate from the original authors' README, detailing the necessary steps, and the changes and enhancements made
   - Referencing a Git log or similar for the changes is acceptable.
 A summary of the changes should be provided.
 - the changes made to the replication package should be tracked in a Github repository